substratusai/kubeai/docs/papers/llm-load-balancing-at-scale-chwbl.md

 ## Abstract:

-When deploying large language models (LLMs) at scale efficient load balancing is crucial for minimizing latency and maximizing throughput.
-We explore the application of the Consistent Hashing with Bounded Loads (CHWBL) algorithm in the domain of LLM serving.
-Our approach dramatically reduces Time To First Token (TTFT) while improving overall Tokens Per Second (TPS) compared to the baseline strategies.
+Operating large language models (LLMs) at scale in real-world scenarios necessitates multiple backend replicas.
+The inter-replica load balancing algorithm greatly influences overall system performance by impacting the caching dynamics inherent in modern inference engines.
+In this study, we explore the application of the Consistent Hashing with Bounded Loads (CHWBL) algorithm in the domain of LLM inference.
+We simulate real-world load patterns on Kubernetes, the industry's most widely adopted deployment platform.
+Our results demonstrate a <u>95% reduction</u> in Time To First Token (TTFT) and a <u>127% increase</u> in overall throughput compared to the baseline strategy.

 ## 1. Introduction